Ashish-singha08/Netflix-movie-recommendation-system/README.md

 This repository is forked from [Repo](https://github.com/oibude/Netflix-movie-recommendation-system).

-This is an extension to the above project where i have containerize the streamlit app into a docker container and later deployed it to azure app service by using a CI-CD pipeline in github action.
+This is an extension to the above project where we have containerize the streamlit app into a docker container and later deployed it to azure app service by using a CI-CD pipeline in github action.

 #### 1.1) What is a Recommender System?